Introduction

 Kudzu bug, Megacopta cribraria (Fabricius), Plataspidae, Hemiptera

 The kudzu bug (bean plataspid, globular stinkbug) was first discovered on kudzu vine in the vicinity of Atlanta, Georgia, during the fall of 2009.
-From this initial accidental introduction (this pest was NOT intentionally introduced to manage kudzu), kudzu bug has quickly become established as a severe economic pest of soybean in Georgia, North Carolina, and South Carolina.
+From this initial accidental introduction (from Asia), kudzu bug quickly established as a severe economic pest of soybean in Georgia, North Carolina, and South Carolina.
 In 2012, this pest was found in most North Carolina counties, as well as in Virginia, Alabama, Tennessee and Florida.
 Kudzu bug was introduced from Asia, where it is widespread.
+It has not been a significant pest since 2015, likely due to biological control from a fungus Beauvaria bassiana.
+However, some fields in North Carolina exceed threshold every year.

 Biology